Can a .380 ACP pistol save your life?

 Another great thing about the LCP is that it offers a snag free pull with its smooth edges, making it great for pocket-holster carry.

 The LCP II also comes in a laser variety with a Veridian Laser pre-installed.
+Check out our full review.

 2. Kahr CW 380